 Bottom line: Actors under stress can greatly profit from external input, be it another person or a specifically designed tool, to support their cognitive efforts and help to avoid common traps.
 One of the most widely known cognitive aids is the checklist.

 Checklists applied to anaesthesiology: differences to aviation

 While checklists have been an integral part of the safety strategy in aviation for many decades, progress in establishing related concepts in anaesthesiology has been slow.
-Reasons for an observed reluctance are poor usability of those cognitive aids available and the fact that these cognitive artefacts do not support established treatment processes.
+Reasons for the often seen reluctance of healthcare providers to use such an aid are poor usability of those cognitive aids and the fact that these cognitive artefacts do not support established treatment processes.
 The main reason, however, why checklists are not nearly as widely used in medicine when compared with aviation, is the inherent property of complex, biological systems.
 It is the difference between (incredibly) complicated but linear technical systems and complex, non-linear biological systems.

 In a technical system, no matter how complicated, it is ultimately possible to describe, design and control systems interactions between different components.
-This also enables designers and engineers to define (a number of) steps as a best possible solution for potential problems.
+This also enables designers and engineers to define a seqeunce of actions as the best possible solution for a problem.
 These are tested, refined, and ultimately prescribed as standard operating procedures and can be reproduced using a checklist.
 An example is an engine failure on an airliner.

 What kind of support does a cognitive aid offer?

-While not able to provide “answers” or solutions in form of a concise checklist, a cognitive aid can support the user by offering suggestions, possible solutions and a multitude of information that is needed for the treatment of different conditions (applicable guidelines, drugs, dosages, but also logistical support, information about equipment storage, hospital capabilities, etc.).
+A cognitive aid cannot provide "answers” or solutions in form of a concise checklist, but it can support the user by offering suggestions, possible solutions and a multitude of information that is needed for the treatment of different conditions (applicable guidelines, drugs, dosages, but also logistical support, information about equipment storage, hospital capabilities, etc.).